José Couso: Biography

-Gulf War
+Iraq War

 Couso went to Iraq, along with several coworkers from Telecinco, right before the 2003 invasion.
 Of the group, only two stayed in Baghdad: Jon Sistiaga as a journalist and José Couso as a camera operator.
 The other members of the team went back to Spain a few days before the bombings began.

 On 8 April 2003, José Couso was at the Palestine Hotel, where many foreign reporters were staying.
 At that time, a company of the 3rd Infantry Division of the U.S. Army was fighting on the other side of the river Tigris.
 An M1 Abrams tank fired its 120mm Rheinmetall L44 cannon at the hotel.
 The round hit the 15th floor, where the Reuters team was staying, causing the immediate death of the Ukrainian journalist Taras Protsyuk.
 At the time, José Couso was filming on the 14th floor and was seriously injured.
 Couso was transported to a Baghdad hospital, where he died during an operation.